sensiloles/telegram-bot-stack/README.md

 ## 🧪 Testing

-The project includes comprehensive test coverage for all core components with 80%+ code coverage.
+The project includes comprehensive test coverage for all core components.

 ### Running Tests